How do you ensure that you don’t pour time, attention and heart into a welcome book that guests don’t read?

 Hopefully you found some tips here that ensure your guests appreciate the hard work you put into your welcome book.

-Thinking about trying a digital guidebook for your accommodations business?
-Touch Stay is totally customisable and designed for its readability—and it can live in your guests’ pockets, right on their smartphone.
-Get in touch with us to learn more!
+Touch Stay is totally customisable and designed for readability.
+Plus, it lives in your guests’ pockets, right on their smartphone.